RazorOp/razorops-web/_integration/gulp.md

 <br><br>

-# Build process success we can find logs in logs section
+## Step 8: Build process success we can find logs in logs section

 Here we mention sass task in script to create compile .css file